jlandyr/hackerranktests/UICollectionViewCell/README.md

 ## Description

-Finish implementing CatImageCe1l - this is a UICollectionViewCell subclass that is supposed to fetch and show a cat's images.
+Finish implementing CatImageCell - this is a UICollectionViewCell subclass that is supposed to fetch and show a cat's images.

 To fetch the image, use CatImageCellModel.
 If the fetch fails due to a timeout, retry 2 times. if we cannot fetch and show the proper model, show placeholderImage in imageView instead.